Murder of Holly Bobo: Trial of Zach Adams

 The narrative presented at trial was that Austin and the Adams brothers went to the Bobo residence to teach Clint Bobo to make methamphetamine, an allegation that Bobo denies.
 Holly Bobo came out of the home "screaming and hollering", and the men then abducted her.
 The prosecution alleged that Austin was the man whom Clint Bobo had described as walking into the woods with his sister, as he was the only one of the men who was close to the size of the man he had described.
-The three men were alleged to have raped Holly Bobo in a local barn owned by the grandmother of both Austin and Autry.
+The three men were alleged to have raped Holly Bobo in a local barn owned by Austin's grandmother.

 Two pieces of paper belonging to Holly Bobo, a receipt and a note card, were found on the road where Austin lived; the receipt was found 75 feet from his driveway.

 The prosecution also presented other pieces of circumstantial evidence linking Zach Adams to the murder, including that he drove a white truck.
 A neighbor of the Bobo family had seen a white truck driving rapidly on the morning of the murder.
 A number of other witnesses testified that Adams made statements implicating himself in Bobo's disappearance.
-Adams' then-girlfriend Rebecca Earp testified that "He said he would tie me up just like he did Holly Bobo and nobody would ever see me again."
+Adams' then-girlfriend, Rebecca Earp, testified, "He said he would tie me up just like he did Holly Bobo and nobody would ever see me again."
 Zach Adams also allegedly threatened his brother after his arrest that he would "put him in a hole beside her" if he didn't keep his mouth shut.